-This has been the official biopic of Larry Fine
+Servo: ('Fine' appears onscreen) This has been the official biopic of Larry Fine.

 The MST3K treatment provides examples of:

-- Word of God said that Mike and the 'bots were the sort of bros who'd chill out on some Sunday afternoon and mock a low budget movie on a local network television station.
+- Word of God said that Mike and the Bots were just the sort of bros who'd chill out on some Sunday afternoon and mock a low-budget movie on a local network television station.

-- Aww, Look!
+- Aw, Look!
 They Really Do Love Each Other: At the end, the Mads are huddled together singing "It's a Long Way to Tipperary" (see Shout-Out, below).

 - Black Comedy: During the scene at the morgue, the riffers pretend the characters are at some sort of weird diner.
 Also, the burning of human bodies is treated as though it's as everyday as a dentist appointment (Mike even does a riff where the old lady waiting in the lobby of the morgue mentions having one such appointment).